emilycolon/JavaScript-Hangman/README.md

-13th step: added function to check for correct guesses and unhide letter in word 14th step: switched out separate man divs for a picture 15th step: updated code to include function to change picture based on # of wrong guesses
+13th step: added function to check for correct guesses and unhide letter in word 14th step: switched out separate man divs for a picture 15th step: updated code to include function to change picture based on # of wrong guesses 16th step: DRYed up CSS and HTML, updated font styles 17th step: added in html to keep letter input to one character